 In September and October, the fruits of the horse chestnut tree, known as conkers, begin to fall from the trees.
-Inside the prickly green casings lie the fruits – brown, shiny, and hard – still favourites to be collected by children all over Britain.
-They used to be collected for the game of conkers – it was a favourite playground game in Britain over generations – but this does not happen so much nowadays, because of worries about health and safety.
+Inside the prickly green casing lie the fruits – brown, shiny, and hard – which are still avidly collected by children all over Britain.
+They used to be collected for the game of conkers – a favourite playground game in Britain for generations – but this does not happen so much nowadays, because of worries about health and safety.

-It hadn’t always been the case that these fruits were used for the game – the horse chestnut trees were not introduced to this country from the Balkans until towards the end of the 16th century.
-Prior to the use of the horse chestnut fruits, a similar game had been played using snail shells and hazelnuts and the like, as mentioned in Robert Southey’s (an English poet and writer) memoirs in 1821.
+When it comes to the game of conkers however, horse chestnut fruits were not always the conker of choice.
+In fact, horse chestnut trees were not introduced to this country from the Balkans until towards the end of the 16th century.
+Prior to the use of the horse chestnut fruits, a similar game had been played using snail shells and hazelnuts and the like, as mentioned in the poet and writer Robert Southey’s memoirs in 1821.

-It wasn’t until the 19th century that the horse chestnut fruits – the conkers – were recorded as being used for the game of conkers, on the Isle of Wight in 1848.
-After the 1850’s, the use of horse chestnuts to play the game was referred to in various regions of the country.
-From that time on, the game’s popularity grew and spread throughout Britain.
+It wasn’t until the 19th century that the horse chestnut fruits – the conkers we know today – were recorded as being used for the game, with the first known reference on the Isle of Wight in 1848.
+After the 1850’s, the use of horse chestnuts was ubiquitous with conkers across the UK and from that time on, the game’s popularity grew and spread throughout Britain.

 The game has 2 players, each with their own carefully selected conker which has been drilled to create a hole and threaded onto a piece of string.

 A basic idea of the game is to strike the opponent’s conker and try to break it – your conker is then the victor.

 To win the game it is important to have the hardest conker!
 Cheating can be rife – with conkers baked, steeped in vinegar or painted with nail varnish to harden the fruit – but this is frowned upon.